Interview with Eileen Pickering

 Description

 Eileen Pickering, from Sheffield, was conscripted in to the Women’s Auxiliary Air Force.
 She was posted to Grantham and after working in the Orderly Room she re-mustered to work on the teleprinters.
-She was in post on D-Day when she describes how busy they were.
+She was in post on D-Day and she describes how busy they were.
 She was then posted to Bletchley Park.

 Creator